pmacosta/putil/doc/plot.rst

+This module can be used to create high-quality, presentation-ready X-Y graphs quickly and easily.

 ***************
 Class hierarchy
 ***************

-This is a library that can be used to create high-quality, presentation-ready X-Y graphs quickly and easily.

 The properties of the graph (figure in Matplotlib parlance) are defined in an object of the :py:class:`putil.plot.Figure()` class.